 There were parents I didn’t know had gay children pouring out their appreciation and parishioners sharing my testimony on social media.
 Some felt they had to keep their LGBT loved ones a secret.

-I got emails and phone calls thanking me for making them feel comfortable—and that’s how family should feel.
+I got emails and phone calls thanking me for making them feel comfortable—and that’s how a family should feel.
 The church is home for everyone.
 No one should have to leave parts of themselves at the door.

 When people wonder why I participated in this campaign, I tell them plainly: God loves everyone.
 It’s that simple.
 I’m 52 years old.
 I have to walk in my authentic self.
 If I can’t be me, who am I going to be?